SuperJappie08/brum-ros-packages/README.md

 # brum-ros-packages
-Ros packages for Brum-Bot a MIRTE derivative
+> ROS packages for Brum-Bot a MIRTE derivative

+The following packages include a setup instruction of their own:
+ - `brum_camera`